Ghosts, Miners, and Artists.

 Copper Queen hotel has stories of an older gentleman in a top hat that haunts the hotel.
 Two others thought to haunt the hotel includes a little boy who drowned and a young woman who hung herself.

 Old Bisbee Ghost Tours offer several tours including a haunted pub crawl.

 7. Walk up the Stairs

 Climb some of the staircases in Bisbee.
 I know it’s a little out of the norm for a things to do list, but Bisbee is unique like that.
 Bisbee has more than 60 sets of stairs scattered throughout the town.
-Many of them were once dirt paths used by donkeys to carry supplies, later wooden stairs were constructed and now they are concrete.
+Before they were stairs they were dirt paths for donkeys carrying supplies.
+Later wooden stairs were constructed and now they are concrete.

-Bisbee is filled with unique street art and artistic creations are scattered throughout the town.
+Look for unique street art and artistic creations throughout the town.
 If you enjoy exploring, take a few of the stairways you never know where they may lead.